Global North and Global South

-South-South cooperation (SSC) has increased to "challenge the political and economic dominance of the North."
-This cooperation has become a popular political and economic concept following geographical migrations of manufacturing and production activity from the North to the Global South and the diplomatic action of several states, like China.
-These contemporary economic trends have "enhanced the historical potential of economic growth and industrialization in the Global South," which has renewed targeted SSC efforts that "loosen the strictures imposed during the colonial era and transcend the boundaries of postwar political and economic geography."
-Used in several books and American Literature special issue, the term Global South, recently became prominent for U.S. literature.
+Since World War II, the phenomenon of "South–South cooperation" (SSC) to "challenge the political and economic dominance of the North" has become more prominent among the Global South's countries.
+It has become popular in light of the geographical migration of manufacturing and production activity from the Global North to the Global South, and has since influenced the diplomatic policies of the Global South's more powerful countries, such as China.
+Thus, these contemporary economic trends have "enhanced the historical potential of economic growth and industrialization in the Global South" amidst renewed targeted efforts by the SSC to "loosen the strictures imposed during the colonial era, and transcend the boundaries of postwar political and economic geography" as an aspect of decolonization.